lakowske/level-over-http/README.md

     req.end('{"value":"hello wisconsin"}\n');
 ```

-I got the following response streamed to stdout
+The following response is streamed to stdout.

 ```
 {"result":"success","key":"0001427765362253.000000000"}
 ```

-To get something from the leveldb you may GET
+To live stream something from the leveldb, make a GET request.

 ```js
     var options = {